The UCC Library is OPERATING virtually and closed to in-person services until further notice. Please see below for details.

 - Usually, the instructions ask them to try something out that they just learned and report back on what they did and how it went for them or what tips they have for other people.
 They need to make their initial post by a certain date and then respond to two classmates by a later date.

 - These can be great because then I can respond to individual students and make suggestions.

 - The instructor would need to do the grading (you could make it simple: full points for participation).

-- If one of those options sounds good, then the purpose of these is for students to put into practice what they just learned.
+- The purpose of these is for students to put into practice what they just learned.

 - These assignments usually asks them to go do what they just learned and submit it via Canvas.
 For example, it might ask them to find an website related to their research topic, discuss why they think it’s a credible source, summarize what they learned from it, provide an in-text citation, and provide a bibliographic citation.